 Exempt organizations that are not political organizations.
-Taxable income for an exempt section 501(c) organization that is not a political organization is the lesser of (1) the amount spent for an exempt function during the tax year either directly or indirectly through another organization or (2) the net investment income of the organization for the tax year.
-This income is subject to the adjustments under Taxable Income on this page.
+Taxable income for an exempt organization described in section 501(c) that is not a political organization is the lesser of (1) the amount spent for an exempt function during the tax year either directly or indirectly through another organization or (2) the net investment income of the organization for the tax year.
+This income is subject to the adjustments shown in 1, 2, and 3 above.